complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 Next, we add another prompt, "Please connect any two people who have conflict, or who don't get on well with each other" and use the same sociogram_layout variable.

 We also choose edge creation as the task for the stage, but create a new edge type of "conflict" as we will now be capturing alter-alter ties that are conflictual.

-The sociogram is the primary location within the interview where edges are created.<br/><br/>A sociogram prompt can only create a single edge type at a time, but note that it can display several.<br/><br/>In the scenario where multiple edge types are selected for display, creating a new edge that would cover an existing one works simply - the existing edge is visually replaced with the new edge type.
-Both edges are still stored in the interview network.
-Removing this new edge will revert the visual display to the previously visible edge type (only one edge type can be created or removed on a prompt).<br/><br/>You may consider using this feature to progressively build up a network, by allowing the participant to use the visual "scaffolding" of existing edges to quickly identify where to create new ones.
-{: .key-concept data-title="Key Concept: Creating and displaying edges"}

 ## Implementing the Dyad Census